Yeah, but EVs expose you to radiation…

 That’s not a theory.
 That’s data and epidemiology.

-So we’ve got a choice between a conspiracy theory hasn’t been proven, and a real issue that’s killing people right now.
+So we’ve got a choice between a conspiracy theory that hasn’t been proven, and a real issue that’s killing people right now.
 But somehow, the conversation keeps getting dragged back to the hypothetical one.
 Why?
-Because arguments like “EV radiation” aren’t really about health.
-They’re about denial, distraction and delay.
+Because arguments like “EV radiation” aren’t really about health or even EVs.
+They’re about climate change denial, distraction and delay.
 They’re about seeding doubt to justify sticking with the status quo.

 Yeah, but what about the radiation?